BerkeAlpaslan/PizzaDeliverySimulator3000/README.md

 ## 🚀 Quick Start

+### ⚠️ IMPORTANT: Extract the ZIP File First!

+Before running the application, you MUST extract/unzip the project folder completely.
+Running executables directly from inside a ZIP archive will cause errors and unexpected behavior.

 ### ⚠️ **CRITICAL: Start Server First!**

 The server MUST be running before starting any clients (Driver/Customer).
 Otherwise, clients will fail to connect.